cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 that underly the recommendations in this document.
 This section is provided for informational purposes only.

-A naive but generally insecure method of mapping a string alpha to a point on an elliptic curve E having n points is to first fix a point P that generates the elliptic curve group, and a hash function Hn from bit strings to integers less than n; then compute Hn(alpha) * P, where the * operator represents scalar multiplication.
+A naive but generally insecure method of mapping a string msg to a point on an elliptic curve E having n points is to first fix a point P that generates the elliptic curve group, and a hash function Hn from bit strings to integers less than n; then compute Hn(msg) * P, where the * operator represents scalar multiplication.
 The reason this approach is insecure is that the resulting point has a known discrete log relationship to P.
 Thus, except in cases where this method is specified by the protocol,